DiamondLightSource/python-swmrtools/docs/source/keyfollower.rst

     6
     7

-As with the DataSource, the timeout and finished_dataset path can be set on contruction of the KeyFollower.
+As with the DataSource, the timeout and finished_dataset can be set on contruction of the KeyFollower.

 Running the KeyFollower should not be computationally expensive, because all of the *key* datasets should be relatively small, allowing the KeyFollower to follow a very rapid scan.